ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 # curl://up

-(seems like a fun name for the occasion)
+(seems like a fun name for the occasion) Feel free to help us with a logo for this!

 ## Where